josx/ra-data-feathers/README.md

   passwordField: 'password', // The key used to provide the password to Feathers client.authenticate
   usernameField: 'email', // The key used to provide the username to Feathers client.authenticate
   redirectTo: '/login', // Redirect to this path if an AUTH_CHECK fails.
 Uses the react-admin default of '/login' if omitted.
-}
+  logoutOnForbidden: true, // Logout when response status code is 403 }
 ```